 The creation of the 4 C’s meant two very important things: 1) diamond quality could be communicated in a universal language, and 2) diamond customers could now know exactly what they were about to purchase.
-To learn more about diamonds and how to choose a diamond that is right for you, play the video below.
+To learn more about diamonds and how to choose a diamond that is right for you.

 Natural diamonds are the result of carbon exposed to tremendous heat and pressure deep in the earth.
 This process can result in a variety of internal characteristics called “inclusions” and external characteristics called “blemishes.”

 Evaluating diamond clarity involves determining the number, size, relief, nature, and position of these characteristics, as well as how these affect the overall appearance of the stone.
 While no diamond is perfectly pure, the closer it comes, the higher its value.
 The GIA Diamond Clarity Scale has 6 categories, some of which are divided, for a total of 11 specific grades.

 Many inclusions and blemishes are too tiny to be seen by anyone other than a trained diamond grader.
 To the naked eye, a VS1 and an SI2 diamond may look exactly the same, but these diamonds are quite different in terms of overall quality.
 This is why expert and accurate assessment of diamond clarity is extremely important.